 No rule says you must hire a bankruptcy lawyer, but making a mistake could be costly.
 Before getting started, make sure it's the right time to file for bankruptcy by considering these issues.

-Chapter 7 does a great job of wiping out qualifying debts like credit card balances, medical and utility bills, unpaid rent and lease payments, personal loans, and more.
+Chapter 7 does a great job of stopping creditors and wiping out qualifying debts like credit card balances, medical and utility bills, unpaid rent and lease payments, personal loans, and more.
 But some types of problems require quick action, legal knowledge, and experience.
 Consider talking to a lawyer as soon as possible if: